commoncurriculum/common-standards-project/README.md

 These are the final versions of the standards.
 Undoubtedly, errors will be found and corrected.
 Thus, each document should have a version number for clarify.

-On version numbers: these are similar to semantic versioning:
+On version numbers for the clean-data: these are similar to semantic versioning:

-`X.y.z: Major` is for a complete change in the schema.
+* `X.y.z: Major` is for a complete change in the schema.
-`x.Y.z: Minor` is for a significant error or addition.
+* `x.Y.z: Minor` is for a significant error or addition.
 E.g. adding another organization's meta data would bump the minor version as would fixing a systemic error with URLs or URIs in the standards.
-'x.y.Z: Patch` is for typos and other tiny errors.
+* 'x.y.Z: Patch` is for typos and other tiny errors.